4th WSC Registration Now Open! August 30th 2026

 Pronunciations can also be derived from adjacent words, word parts, or variants when there is an obvious source to draw from (e.g. Lusshebourne from lushburg, Cochliomyia from roots).

 If Unabridged does not list etymology information for a word, an independently sourced etymology may be given for the greatest benefit of the speller.
-However, a word remains usable even if no etymological information can be found, as with tribal names.
+However, a word remains usable even if no etymological information can be found, as is the case with most tribal names.

 Competition Structure

 All phases will be organized as a traditional miss-and-out spelling bee, in a virtual format using Zoom.
-The bee begins with all participating spellers in round 1, and finishes when the group or world champion is named.
+The bee begins with all participating spellers in round 1, and finishes when the World Champion is named.

-The highest number of finalists who will be accepted from each group is 15 percent of its total attendance (minimum 5 positions).
+The highest number of finalists who will be accepted is 15 percent of the total attendance (minimum 8 finalists, maximum 15).

 There will be no tiebreakers used to determine the amount of finalists; simply all spellers remaining after the round in which the field is reduced to the qualifying quota or below will advance.